kimchitsigai/Articles-and-Tutorials/webmin_mail_srv_ubuntu.md

 ### 32-bit vs. 64-bit systems

 Webmin uses approximately 10-12 MB of memory on a 32-bit system and about 50% more on a 64-bit system.
 If you deploy a cloud server with less than 3 GB of RAM, a 32-bit operating system is recommended; and this is especially true if you have 1 GB, or less, of RAM.

-Processes can require significantly more memory on a 64-bit architecture.
+Processes can require significantly more memory on 64-bit architecture.
 If you have RAM constraints, any performance benefits that one might gain from a 64-bit operating system would be undone by having less memory available for buffers and caching.

 >#### SSH Keys
 >